What Is Post-Authentication Data Security (PADS)

 The PADS Definition

-PADS asks a different question than traditional security layers: Given that access exists, should this data be usable right now; under these conditions, for this action, to this destination?
+Where traditional controls ask "should this person have access?", PADS asks a fundamentally different question: Given that access exists, should this data be usable, right now, under these conditions, for this action, to this destination?

 Category